sahilpathania78/devdeals.org/README.md

 # [devdeals.org](https://devdeals.org)

-Developers and open source authors now have so many services available, with a wide range of free tiers, discounts and promotions.
-In addition, many startups now have access to deals from platforms with startup programs such as [Brex](https://brex.com), [Carta](https://carta.com), [Product Hunt](https://producthunt.com), [Ramp](https://ramp.com), [Segment](https://segment.com), and [Stripe](https://stripe.com/en-de/corporate-card).
-However, there is no definitive master list.
+Developers and open source authors now have so many services available, with a range of free tiers, discounts and promotions.
+Startups also have access to deals from [Brex](https://brex.com), [Carta](https://carta.com), [Product Hunt](https://producthunt.com), [Ramp](https://ramp.com), [Segment](https://segment.com), and [Stripe](https://stripe.com/en-de/corporate-card).
+However, there is no open source and free list of the best deals.

-This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have **deals for developers**.
-All deals listed here will be the best available to any developer and, over time, propreitary to this repo with the code ```DEVDEALS```.
+This is a definitive list of software (SaaS, PaaS, IaaS, etc.) with **deals for developers**.
+All deals should be the best available and, over time, propreitary to this repo with the code ```DEVDEALS```.

-The scope of this particular list is limited to things that developers and technical entreprenuers (full stack developers, startup founders, etc.) would find useful.
-There are countless numbers of services out there so we will do our best to stay on topic.
-Of course, this isn't a firm line, but please don't be offended if we reject your contribution.
+The scope of this list is limited to things that developers and technical entreprenuers (full stack developers, startup founders, etc.) would find useful.
+There are a countless numbers of services out there so please don't be offended if we reject your contribution.

-This repo accepts Pull Requests.
-You too can help by sending [Pull Requests](https://github.com/devdeals/devdeals) to add more services or by remove ones whose offerings have changed or been retired.
+This repo accepts [Pull Requests](https://github.com/devdeals/devdeals) so please send them to add more services (or by remove ones whose offerings have changed).

 *NOTE:* This list is only for as-a-Service offerings, not for self-hosted software.
 For a service to be eligible it has to have a comepelling deal (ie, discount, etc) and not just a free trial.